ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 ### Distribution and networking ###

-For organisations that treat content as their core product, distribution typically accounts for a substantial share of operational emissions.
+For organisations that treat content as their core product, distribution typically accounts for a substantial share of their [operational emissions](https://www.techcarbonstandard.org/impact-categories/operational).
 This phase encompasses the entire journey from data centre to end-user device.

 This generally involves energy consumed by Content Delivery Networks (CDNs) to reduce latency and improve performance, transmission networks moving data between data centres and end-user devices, cable modems and routers, and cloud infrastructure that scales dynamically based on demand.
+Factors like data transfer distance, content resolution and the efficiency of the infrastructure all play a role.

 ### End-user consumption ###